Many startups rely on the creativity of their team to drive innovation and the creation of new, exciting products.

-A happy workplace isn’t just about the facilities and décor, though, it also means employees want to work with the people in the office.
+A happy workplace isn’t just about the facilities and decor, though, it also means employees want to work with the people in the office.
 The best way to do that is to help people get to know one another on a social level, not just as colleagues.
-A lot of stress in the workplace can be created by poor relationships with one another, so giving your team the chance to socialise outside of the office can help build empathy and a sense of teamwork, preventing people from passing on the blame or treating other employees as scapegoats.
+A lot of stress in the workplace can be created by poor relationships with one another, so giving your team the chance to socialize outside of the office can help build empathy and a sense of teamwork, preventing people from passing on the blame or treating other employees as scapegoats.

-Rather than waiting for your team to start socialising after work on their own accord, it’s much better to set a precedent by having your management team arrange events for all employees.
+Rather than waiting for your team to start socializing after work on their own accord, it’s much better to set a precedent by having your management team arrange events for all employees.
 Why not make it a tradition to go to the pub after work at the end of every month?
 And to sweeten the deal, how about putting some money behind the bar so the team can enjoy themselves?

 On top of that, it’s always good to set up special events such as team meals or outings to celebrate key milestones, such as the successful completion of a project, an industry award win, or welcoming a new recruit to the team.
-These celebrations help to encourage employees to be proud of their work, giving them an incentive to work towards more great results in the future.
+These celebrations help to encourage employees to be proud of their work, giving them an incentive to work towards greater results in the future.

 A friendly, enjoyable and low-stress working environment is the best way to get the most out of your employees, particularly if they need to come up with creative ideas as part of their role.
 There are other positive by-products too – happy employees tend to change jobs much less as they know the grass is greenest where they currently are.
-Why not start implementing some of the suggestions above and see how it affects the atmosphere and quality of creative work in your start-up business?
+Why not start implementing some suggestions above and see how it affects the atmosphere and quality of creative work in your start-up business?

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.